 Kunming - DaliThere are several bus stations in Kunming.
 Each station serves its own destinations.
 Every hour, a bus leaves between Kunming and Dali.
 It will take you around five hours, a break en route included.
 There are also express buses available, that also depart every hour.
 You will be slightly faster; the trip might last around four hours.

-Kunming - other provincial placesThe travel distance in time between Kunming and Lijiang is around seven to eight hours.
-Kunming - Zhongdian might take you twelve hours.
+Kunming - other provincial placesThe travel time by car between Kunming and Lijiang is around 6 hours.
+Kunming - Shangri-La might take you 7,5 hours.

 By car - for your freedom